Rustic self-catering retreats

 I’ll take care of boring practicalities like food so you can just work

-Dates go up in batches every few months, so pop your details in the big turquoise signup box just above this to hear about new dates.
+Dates go up in batches every few months, so pop your details in the big turquoise signup box below to hear about new dates.
 They do sell out quickly and writers who have been before get priority booking, but if you want to be added to a temporary waiting list for a sold-out session, let me know.

 All self-catering retreats are a week long, from Friday to Friday.
 They start from 3pm on your first day and end at 10am on the final day so that you can arrive before dark.